 3. Not considering opportunities for practice of new knowledge

 According to eLearning Industry, practice is just as, if not more, important as training when it comes to microlearning.
 Although new knowledge may have been absorbed, without practice the learner is unable to apply that knowledge in real-life situations.
 In order to ensure skills are applied correctly and usefully in the employee’s role, emphasis must be placed on the need for the practice of knowledge.

 4. Not having a prepared implementation plan

 Preparing an implementation plan is crucial for an increase in employee engagement.
-In the lead up to the implementation of a microlearning approach, some initiatives to on-board your employees may be to hold a workshop based on the benefits of microlearning, or perhaps alerting employees via email.
+In the lead-up to the implementation of a microlearning approach, some initiatives to onboard your employees may be to hold a workshop based on the benefits of microlearning, or perhaps alert employees via email.
 Once set up, notifications of the release of new lessons keep employees engaged and informed.
-Ask our team for some great tips for how to successful implement microlearning initiatives.
+Ask our team for some great tips on how to successfully implement microlearning initiatives.

 More on microlearning

 If you’d like to know more about implementing a microlearning L&D strategy, get in touch with our team at email@example.com.
 You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.